bravesoftdz/bayesfilter/README.md

 2. Probability(That this is a spam email given that it contains the word 'x')
 ````

-The value of 1 is easy to evaluate; it is simply a function of the number of instance of the word 'x', divided by the number of known spam emails.
-But the value of 2 is what can be used to decide if an email is spam.
+The value of `1` is easy to evaluate; it is simply the number of instances of the word 'x', divided by the number of known spam emails.
+But the value of `2` is what can be used to decide if an email is spam.

 When the categoriser in this library wants to decide if a piece of text matches a given category, it first calculates the probability that text is in the category for each word: